markh-de/KiVar/README.md

 ##### Content Choice Arguments

-Each argument beginning with a character _other than_ `-` and `+` is classified as part of the content.
-Such arguments are concatenated with a single space character between each argument.
+Each argument beginning with a character _other than_ `-` and `+` is interpreted as a **Content Specifier**.
+All Content Specifiers of a Choice Expression are concatenated (from left to right) with one space character between each argument to form the final content to be assigned when the corresponding choice is selected.

+(TODO) multiple CS per CE allowed, but only one CE with CS per choice per component

-_Note:_ As arguments can be separated by any number of _space_ characters, each separation using multiple spaces will result in a single space character in the final content.
+_Note:_ As arguments can be separated by _any_ number of space characters, each separation that uses multiple spaces will result in a single space character in the final content.
 For strings that shall be assigned in a verbatim way (such as a URL), it is highly recommended to use quoting techniques (discussed later).

 Examples: